© Crown copyright 2020

 - increased frequency of cleaning of toilets and washrooms

-- minimising contact and mixing between groups of children by altering the environment to allow for social distancing between children and keeping children in small consistent groups
+- minimising contact and mixing between groups of children by altering the environment to allow for social distancing between children and keeping children in the same bubbles that they are in during the school day, or otherwise in small consistent groups

-Q3.
-What should I do if my child is displaying coronavirus (COVID-19) symptoms?
+What to do if your child is displaying coronavirus (COVID-19) symptoms

 If your child tests negative, they can usually return to the setting and the fellow household members can end their self-isolation subject to confirmation from local health protection professionals.